Bylaws American Association of Hispanics in Higher Education, Inc

 BOARD OF DIRECTORS

-The Board of Directors shall consist of sixteen Directors.
+Section 1.
+Number & Terms The Board of Directors shall consist of twenty Directors.
 New Directors can be appointed at any time, but their official term shall begin and coincide with the fiscal year that begins immediately following their installation.
-Up to 14 members of the board shall be appointed by the existing Directors; two members-at-large (Graduate Student Member at-large and Faculty Member at-large) of the Board of Directors shall be Members of the Association, elected by voting members in good standing of the Association.
+Up to 16 members of the board shall be appointed by the existing Directors; four members-at-large (two Graduate Student Members at-large, one Faculty/Administrator Member at-large, one Early Career Professional Member at large) of the Board of Directors shall be Members of the Association, elected by voting members in good standing of the Association.

 The appointed Directors shall be first identified by the Governance Committee and then elected by the Board of Directors for a 3-year staggered term, not to exceed two terms.
 Each Director may continue in office until their successor shall have been elected.
 Any Director may be removed, with cause, at a special meeting of the Directors called for that purpose, by the vote of a majority of all the Directors.

 Candidates for the at-large Director positions shall be nominated by the AAHHE membership to the Governance Committee.
-The Governance Committee shall then select a slate of up to three candidates per position, which shall then be elected in the spring by the membership to serve two-year terms coinciding with AAHHE’s fiscal year.
+The Governance Committee shall then select a slate of up to three candidates per position, which shall then be elected in the spring by the membership.
+Candidates for the at large position can serve up to two terms.

-2. The Faculty at-large member shall be a tenure-track faculty member at a higher education institution and shall be elected by a majority of the voting membership.
+A Faculty/Administrator Member at-large shall be a faculty member or administrator for at least seven years at a higher education institution and shall be elected by a majority of the voting membership for a three-year term coinciding with AAHHE’s fiscal year.

-The Board of Directors may hold its meetings within or without the State of Delaware as the Board may determine.
+Section 4.
+Meetings & Attendance The Board of Directors may hold its meetings within or without the State of Delaware as the Board may determine.
 Board meetings may be conducted by telephone or video conference call.
 Directors are not permitted to send representatives as substitutes to the board meetings, but they are permitted to grant their voting proxy to any other voting Director by submitting written notice to the Chair or Chair-elect.
 Directors are expected to attend at least 70% of all officially called Board meetings (including quarterly board meetings as well as the annual retreat).
 In addition, all Directors are expected to lead on at least one Standing Committee.
 Failure to comply with these expectations may result in a recommendation for removal from the Board.
 Any Director may be removed by the vote of a majority of all the Directors.

-Special meetings of the Board may be called by the Chair or by the written request of a majority of the Directors.
+Section 5.
+Special Meetings Special meetings of the Board may be called by the Chair or by the written request of a majority of the Directors.
 Notice of the time, place and purpose of every special meeting of the Board shall be provided in writing by the Executive Director to each Director, at least twenty-four hours prior to the meeting.
 Special meetings may be conducted by telephone, video conference call, or email communication.

-Any Director may resign at any time.
+Section 6.
+Resignations Any Director may resign at any time.
 Such resignation shall be made in writing, and shall take effect at the time specified therein, and if no time be specified, at the time of its receipt by the Chair.
 The acceptance of the resignation shall not be necessary to make it effective.

-A majority of the Directors in office shall constitute a quorum for the transaction of official business (i.e., financial, bylaws changes or any other items previously discussed that require BOD approval); but, if at any meeting of the Board there shall be less than a quorum present, the Directors present may adjourn the meeting until a quorum is obtained.
+Section 7.
+Quorum A majority of the Directors in office shall constitute a quorum for the transaction of official business (i.e., financial, bylaws changes or any other items previously discussed that require BOD approval); but, if at any meeting of the Board there shall be less than a quorum present, the Directors present may adjourn the meeting until a quorum is obtained.
 At any such adjourned meeting at which a quorum is not present, any business may not be transacted which might have been transacted at the meeting as originally called.
 In the absence of a quorum, however, motions can be voted on electronically at the request of the Chair.
 To the extent permitted by law, a resolution in writing, signed by all of the Directors, shall be as valid as if it had been passed at a meeting of the Directors duly called and constituted.

 ARTICLE IV